ssato/packagemaker/README.rst

 Classes in pmaker.models.FileObjects implement the basic model of target
 objects: files, dirs and symlinks.
-Because many instance of these objects should be created as user requested, operations (copy, move, etc.) for these models are implemented in in functions in another module, pmaker.models.FileObjectOperations.
+Because many instance of these objects should be created as user requested, operations (copy, move, etc.) for these models are implemented in functions in another module, pmaker.models.FileObjectOperations.

 Model classes are instantiated from dedicated factory functions in